-Rental expense under non-cancellable operating lease arrangements amounted to $\in 30.4$ million and $\in 33.0$ million, during 2018 and 2017, respectively.
+Rental expense under non-cancellable operating lease arrangements amounted to €30.4 million during 2018.
 It is expected that in the normal course of business, operating leases that expire generally will be renewed or replaced by similar leases.

 Guarantees and Other Credit Enhancements